bhsd-harry/codemirror-mediawiki/README.md

 Show the content of the `<ref>` tag defined elsewhere when hovering.

+## scrollPastEnd

+*version added: 2.15.3*

+Allow the editor to be scrolled down past the end of the document.

-## hover
+## tagMatching

-*version added: 2.21.1*
+*version added: 2.4.1*

-Show the help information of a magic word when hovering.
+Matched or unmatched tags are highlighted in cyan or dark red when the cursor is inside.

 ## signatureHelp